 Discrimination and Harassment

 The University of Colorado Boulder (CU-Boulder) is committed to maintaining a positive learning, working, and living environment.
 CU-Boulder will not tolerate acts of discrimination or harassment based upon Protected Classes or related retaliation against or by any employee or student.
 For purposes of this CU-Boulder policy, "Protected Classes" refers to race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation or political philosophy.
 Individuals who believe they have been discriminated against should contact the Office of Discrimination and Harassment (ODH) at 303-492-2127 or the Office of Student Conduct (OSC) at 303-492-5550.
-The full policy on discrimination and harassment has more information.
+See the full policy on discrimination and harassment.

 Honor Code